-This update is the ninth in a series of regular updates on the state of the project.
+This update is the tenth in a series of regular updates on the state of the project.

 Only changes that have been accepted and merged in Mobile NixOS are chronicled here.
 There’s always more work currently in-progress.

-As with last month, a big part of the 10 pull requests merged were bug fixes or minor changes.
-Though some valuable work was also finished.
+As with the last update, a big part of the 10 pull requests merged were bug fixes or minor changes.